zcemys1/comp0034-tutorials/activities/week2/2-2-line-chart.md

 The data is in `data/paralympic_events.csv`.
 The columns needed
 are: `["type", "year", "host", "events", "sports", "participants", "countries"]`.

-You do not have to put the chart code in a function.
-Doing so can make it easier when you later add callbacks (next week).
+You do not have to put the chart code in a function but doing so can make it easier when you later add callbacks (next week).

-Create a function to create the line chart will take a parameter that accepts whether the chart should display events, sports or participants.
+Create a function to create the line chart.
+The function should take a parameter that accepts whether the chart should display events, sports or participants.

 The following code is commented to explain what it does: